Stitaprajna/run-your-gpt/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Start the project

+    --bash
+     cd run-your-gpt

-In the project directory, you can run:
+In the project directory,run:

 ### `npm start`